Ipstenu/ban-hammer/readme.txt

 == Frequently Asked Questions ==

-= If I change the blacklist via Ban Hammer, will it change the Comment Blacklist? =
+= If I change the Blocklist via Ban Hammer, will it change the Disallowed Comment Keys? =

 On **single site installs**, yes.
 They are the exact same list, they use the same fields and they update the same data.
 The only reason I put it there was I felt having an all-in-one place to get the data would be better.

 = Does this list the rejected registers? =

-No. Since WordPress doesn't list rejected comments (your blacklist goes to a blackhole), the rejected users are similarly lost forever.
+No. Since WordPress itself doesn't list rejected comments, the rejected users are similarly lost forever.

 = Where did Stop Forum Spam go? =